What can help you to cope with COPD?

 In early-stage , it is often possible to go about your life as usual, with just a few limitations.
 People normally only have trouble breathing during more strenuous physical activities at first.
 Many then start avoiding activities that could make them get out of breath, and change the way they do things in the household, at work and in their free time.

-A lot of people only go to see a doctor when they start experiencing acute episodes of shortness of breath, known as exacerbations or flare-ups.
+A lot of people only go to see a doctor when they start experiencing acute episodes of breathing difficulties, known as exacerbations or flare-ups.
 These can make you feel anxious or even panicky, especially if you don't know much about .
 Over time, you can learn to identify what triggers your flare-ups and become more familiar with how your body responds.
-Then you can gradually start to make changes in your daily routine and what you do.
-Many people can stay active, even though some activities may take longer than before or require more planning.
+Then you can gradually start to make changes in your daily routine.
+Many people can stay active for a long time, even though some activities may take longer than before or require more planning.

 What happens as the disease progresses?

-As becomes more severe, people may start feeling out of breath all the time.
+As progresses, people may start feeling out of breath all the time.
 It becomes increasingly difficult to perform everyday activities without help.
 Things like shopping, tying your shoes, or washing your hair can be too exhausting.
-It can even be hard to eat because you have to hold your breath when you swallow, and you are already short of breath as it is.
+It can even be hard to eat because you have to hold your breath when you swallow, and you're already short of breath as it is.
 Your muscles also start to shrink due to lack of exercise.
 All of these factors can lead to major weight loss in people with advanced , which in turn can make the symptoms even worse.
-So it's a good idea to pay careful attention to your diet if you notice that you are starting to lose weight.
-It might also be worth seeking advice from a nutrition specialist.
+So it's a good idea to pay careful attention to your diet if you notice that you're starting to lose weight.
+Professional dietary advice can then be helpful.

 People with advanced often find it harder to concentrate, or they may become forgetful.
 But that may be due to other illnesses instead.
 Many people with have trouble sleeping well at night and are often exhausted and tired.

-Routine tasks start requiring more careful planning, and it becomes harder to be spontaneous.
-Long-term planning also becomes more difficult because what you are capable of doing on a given day will depend on how you feel then.
+Routine tasks have to be planned more carefully, and it becomes harder to be spontaneous.
+Long-term planning also becomes more difficult because what you're capable of doing on a given day will depend on how you feel then.

-People with advanced regularly need special medication at first, and oxygen therapy later on.
-Eventually, many of them will also often rely on the help of others.
-Comprehensive nursing care also means a loss of intimacy and privacy, which is usually difficult to accept at first.
-Self-esteem often suffers as well.
+People with advanced regularly need certain medications at first, and then oxygen therapy too later on.
+Many come to rely on the help of others eventually.
+Comprehensive nursing care also means a loss of privacy and intimacy, which is usually difficult to accept at first.
+That can affect your self-esteem, too.

 What are the coping strategies?

-You can learn how to ration your energy by taking your time or sitting down when doing everyday chores.
-It may help to actively focus on the things that are most important to you.
-Although strenuous physical exercise may no longer be possible, you can do other activities that are less tiring.
+Over time, many people learn how to ration their energy – for example, by taking their time or sitting down when doing everyday chores.
+Some actively focus on the things that are most important to them.
+If you used to be physically active in your free time, you can choose other activities that are less tiring.
 Some people do breathing and relaxation exercises, and have a lot of rests.
 Instead of going out to visit family and friends, they may use the phone or the internet to keep in touch.

-As well as medication, your treatment plan can include regular exercise or low-intensity sports that are suited to your physical fitness.
-Many places have groups that offer physical activities designed for people with .
+As well as medication, your treatment plan may include doing regular exercises or low-intensity sports that are suited to your physical fitness.
+Many places offer group classes that focus on physical activities especially for people with .

-An action plan should describe the typical symptoms as well as things like when to change your medication dose or use, and when to see a doctor or go to a hospital.
+An action plan should describe the typical symptoms as well as things like when to change your medication dose or how you take it, and when to see a doctor or go to a hospital.

-Some people with find it helpful to have an action plan on hand, explaining what they or their family can do if they have a flare-up with acute breathing difficulties.
+Some people with find it helpful to have an action plan on hand explaining what they or their family can do if they have a flare-up with breathing difficulties.
 It is best to consult your doctor when writing up the plan.

-Worsening symptoms are often an early warning sign of acute severe breathing difficulties.
+Worsening symptoms are often an early warning sign of a flare-up with acute breathing difficulties.
 An action plan can help you to detect an approaching attack in time and react accordingly.
-You can use breathing techniques like “pursed-lip breathing” or postures like the "tripod position" to make breathing easier and stop yourself from panicking.
+For example, you can use breathing techniques like “pursed-lip breathing” or postures like the "tripod position" to make breathing easier and stop yourself from panicking.

 What role does being open about the disease play?

-Many people draw energy and motivation from family and friends, or talking with other people who have .
+Many people draw energy and motivation from family and friends, or from talking with other people who have .
 It is important to maintain a sense of dignity despite being dependent on the help of others.
-This includes coping with the condition on your own as much as possible, preserving your privacy, and pursuing your own interests.
+This includes managing the disease on your own as much as possible, keeping your privacy, and following your own interests.

-At first you may want to avoid talking about your condition and hide your symptoms.
-But that could make it difficult for your family, friends and coworkers to understand what you are going through.
+At first you may want to avoid talking about your disease and try to hide your symptoms.
+But that could make it difficult for your family, friends and coworkers to understand what you're going through.

-Dealing with also means eventually talking with somebody about the future.
-You might speak with a doctor or someone close to you.
-That also means thinking about the end of life because lowers life expectancy.
-You may want to write down any wishes related to future therapy in an advance health care directive (in German: Patientenverfügung).
+Dealing with also means eventually talking with somebody about the future – for example, with a doctor or someone close to you.
+That involves thinking about the end of life, too, because is associated with a reduced life expectancy.
+You may want to write down any wishes related to future treatment options in an advance healthcare directive (in German: Patientenverfügung).
 Your doctor can help you with this.
-The German-language website published by the German Federal Ministry of Justice has some useful information on these issues in Germany.
-They also provide links to free downloads of forms and brochures.
+The German-language website published by the Federal Ministry of Justice and Consumer Protection has some useful information on these issues in Germany.
+They also provide links to free downloads of forms and a booklet.

-What changes in your relationships to family, partners and friends?
+What changes in your relationships with family, partners and friends?

-A serious condition like also affects your relationships with family, partners, friends, and acquaintances.
-They see how your everyday life changes because of the condition, and many will try to help and support you wherever they can.
-Most people with experience compassion and sympathy from their family and friends, and appreciate their support.
-But even people who are close to you may not know much about the condition at first, so having good information is all the more important.
+A serious condition like also affects your relationships with family, partners, friends and acquaintances.
+They see how your everyday life changes over time, and many will try to help and support you wherever they can.
+Most people with feel that their family and friends are understanding, and appreciate their support.
+But even people who are close to you may not know much about the disease at first, so having good information is all the more important.

-Healthy people may have trouble imagining what it is like having to plan all your activities in advance and be ready to change plans depending on how you feel.
-This can be frustrating and cause tension in relationships.
+Healthy people may have trouble imagining what it's like to have to plan all your activities in advance and be ready to change plans depending on how you feel.
+This can sometimes be frustrating for you and them and cause tension between you.

-If a family member or partner decides to take care of you, their life will also change a lot.
+If a family member or partner decides to take care of you, their life will also change.
 They will take on more responsibilities than they had before, including some new and unknown tasks.
 At first, this might only involve occasional assistance.
-But later, as breathing becomes increasingly difficult, nursing care will become more important.
+But later, as breathing becomes increasingly difficult, nursing care can become more important.

 Taking care of someone with severe can be time-consuming and physically and emotionally demanding.
-Some family members feel overwhelmed or wish they had more support.
-So it's important to make use of nursing and support services, and regularly take some time to regain your strength.
+Some caregivers feel overwhelmed or wish they had more support.
+So it's important for them to make use of nursing and support services, and regularly take some time to regain their strength.

-There are different options for finding relief, such as respite or short-term care, which is available for six or eight weeks in the German health care system.
-The German Federal Ministry of Health provides further information (in German) on these nursing services on their website.
+There are various options here, such as respite care allowance (Verhinderungspflege) or short-term nursing care (Kurzzeitpflege), which you can make use of for up to six or eight weeks in the German healthcare system.
+You can find further information (in German) about these nursing services on the website of the German Ministry of Health.

-There are also various support groups for people with and support groups for family members, as well as information centers for advice on .
+There are also various support groups for people with and support groups for loved ones, as well as information centers for advice on .
 Talking with other people in the same situation is a great help for many.
-It is often easier to find sympathy and support amongst those who are in similar circumstances.
+It is often easier to find sympathy and support from those who are in similar circumstances.

 What does care in palliative care units or hospices involve?

-It is not always possible to have nursing care at home, and not everybody wants to be cared for by relatives.
-Some people prefer to leave their physical care to experts and feel better cared for in a medical setting with 24-hour services.
-This can be a great relief for family members too.
+It is not always possible to have nursing care at home, and not everybody wants to be cared for by loved ones.
+Some people prefer to leave their physical care to professionals and feel more at ease in a medical setting with 24-hour services.
+This can be a great relief for their loved ones too.
 It allows more time for close contact and conversations during the last phase of life.

-Hospitals (palliative care units), hospices, and nursing homes all offer inpatient care.
+The right kind of inpatient nursing care is available in hospitals (palliative care units), hospices and nursing homes.
 Your doctors, the hospital’s social services and your health insurer or long-term nursing care insurer can help you choose a suitable facility and organize the financial side of things.

 Palliative care units are special hospital wards where people who are terminally ill and have severe symptoms receive intensive care for several days or weeks.
-The goal of the therapy is to relieve or limit the symptoms of the disease – usually aiming to discharge the person home or to a hospice.
+The goal there is to limit the symptoms of the disease and reduce associated problems.
 Unlike intensive care units, palliative care units do not focus on medical technology, but on care and attention.

 A hospice is not a hospital, but a facility where people are accompanied and cared for during their final phase of life.
-Hospice teams are usually made up of medical, psychological and nursing staff.
+Hospice teams are usually made up of a range of healthcare professionals, including medical, psychological and nursing staff.
 They generally work together with practice-based doctors.

 Hospices make little use of medical technology, and don’t give treatment to prolong life at any price.
-Instead, they focus on the appropriate treatment of breathing problems and other symptoms.
+Instead, they focus on the management of breathing problems and other symptoms.
 A lot of value is placed on providing compassionate care and attention.
-It is a good idea to register early for hospice care because there are often waiting lists.
+It is a good idea to apply for hospice care as early as possible because there are often waiting lists.

 Barnett M. Chronic obstructive pulmonary disease: a phenomenological study of patients' experiences.
 J Clin Nurs 2005; 14(7): 805-812.